ThomasVogl/xwf-api-rs/README.md

 facilitating the development of custom forensic tools and automation solutions for digital forensics workflows.

+## Example Usage
+In _example_ subdirectory reside some sample projects that shall demonstrate basic usage of the xwf-api-rs library and can be used as a boilerplate for new projects.
+Currently following examples exist (some more advanced examples will follow in future)
+- **xt-helloworld-rs**
+  - shows a minimum working example for a X-Tension
+  - example for getting user inputs and showing progress bar
+- **xt-count-items-rs**
+  - shows how to iterate over evidences and items
+  - shows how to get some attributes of an item object

 ## Usage / Build Instructions
 documentation of this project is currently worked on and build / usage instructions will follow soon.
 Current state of the api may still be heavily changed during next weeks,